 The importance of avoiding Zeno behavior in synthesis problems cannot be underestimated.
-Indeed, because of this inevitable anomaly associated with modeling of interaction between discrete and continuous dynamics, a synthesis algorithm may come to wrong conclusions and produce a controller that 'avoids' bad states by generating Zeno behaviors1.
+Indeed, because of this inevitable anomaly associated with modeling of interaction between discrete and continuous dynamics, a synthesis algorithm may come to wrong conclusions and produce a controller that 'avoids' bad states by generating Zeno behaviors.
+Similar phenomena have been extensively studied in sliding mode control [43, 113, 12, 2].
 To illustrate the problem, consider a car driving towards a wall.
 The driver's only means of control is to turn the radio on and off.
 The system can be modeled as an automaton with two discrete states corresponding to two modes (on and off) of the radio.
 In both discrete states, the derivative of the continuous variable x which models the distance from the car to the wall is -v where v > 0 is the constant speed of the car (see Figure 7.2).

-Figure 7.2: Car driving automaton (the staying and guard sets are the whole state space \mathcal{X}).
+Figure 7.2: Car driving automaton (the staying and guard sets are the whole state space $\mathcal{X}$ ).